designstem/projects/equilibrium/index.md

 3. Can it float when stressed with more weight, or with movements or even if it is distorted from its original shape?

-#### TASK

-~Think of alternative uses for this project.
-Where would it be handy to create floating objects out of used plastic objects?
-Could this be used with a benefit in product design or in developing countries?~

 <br>

 <f-next-button />